 One Size Doesn’t Fit All

-There are many different types of designers: graphic designers, UX designers, multimedia artists, art directors, interior designers… There would be difficult to talk about them all in this article.
+There are many different types of designers: graphic designers, UX designers, multimedia artists, art directors, illustrators… There would be difficult to talk about all of them in this article.

 Your Background Matters

 The iPad Pro, even with the keyboard, is not a laptop.
-The touch interface and the Apple Pencil require some practice before you work comfortably with them.
+The touch interface and the Apple Pencil require some practice before you cab work comfortably on it.
 It will all depend on your background as a designer.
 Are you a Windows or a Mac user?
 Are you used to work with drawing tablets?

 What Tools Do You Use On A Daily Basis?